Ahead of expectations

 The investment proposition – a summary

 Our IPO note, which was published on 20 November 2020, set out the thinking behind DORE’s investment approach and explained the investment process in some detail.
 Readers may wish to refer to that note, but some points are worth reiterating here.

-As governments around the world make commitments to achieving net zero greenhouse gas emissions, the scale of investment required in renewable energy generation is vast.
+As governments around the world make commitments to achieving net zero greenhouse gas emissions (by 2050, in the case of the UK), the scale of investment required in renewable energy generation is vast.
 A recent report from Bloomberg New Energy Finance (BNEF) said that globally $303.5bn was invested in renewable energy over 2020.
 It foresees over $12trn of investment in renewable energy generation and batteries over the next 30 years.
 New demand for electricity will come from the electrification of transport and heating.

-DORE’s focus on Northern Europe (UK, Ireland, Norway, Sweden, Finland, Denmark, Iceland, Latvia, Lithuania and Estonia) differentiates it from peers and avoids exposure to countries such as Spain and France which have reneged on subsidies.
+DORE’s focus on Northern Europe (UK, Ireland, Norway, Sweden, Finland, Denmark, Iceland, Latvia, Lithuania and Estonia) differentiates it from peers and avoids exposure to countries such as Spain and France which have reneged on previously agreed levels of government subsidies.